ustcqi/text_classification/README.md

 ##Description:
-This project mainly focus on the topic of text classification, including english and chinese text.<br />
+This project mainly focus on the topic of text classification, including the english and chinese text.<br />
-Several open project have been used, such as Scikit-Learn, Gensim, Numpy, Pandas, Matplotlib. <br />
+Several open projects have been used, such as Scikit-Learn, NLTK, Gensim, Numpy, Pandas, Matplotlib. <br />

 ##Evironment:
 Python 2.7 <br />